MarlonDemas/weather-web-app/README.md

-## Welcome to the Adept Junior Frontend Project
+## Weather web App

+### Description
+Created for Adept to test my knowledge of vue and frontend technologies

 ### Prerequisites
 * **Git**